smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Fact: Roland park is one of the coolest NSAs, Broadway East is one of the hottest

-"Roland Park is one of the coolest."
+“Roland Park is one of the coolest.”

-"Broadway East is one of the hottest."
+“Broadway East is one of the hottest.”

 #### Explanation

 Roland Park and Broadway East are ranked at 263 and 16, respectively, in terms of temperature, out of 278 NSAs.

 #### Supporting Code